 THE CHURCH IS A SACRED PLACE

-At no time may alcoholic beverages be present or consumed in St. Paul Church, St. Mary Magdalen de Pazzi Church, Columbus House, St. Paul Rectory or on any of the Parish grounds.
+At no time may alcoholic beverages be present or consumed in St. Paul Church, St. Mary Magdalen de Pazzi Church, St. Paul Rectory or on any of the Parish grounds.
 Balloons are not permitted to be brought into the Church.
-Also, no rice, confetti, birdseed, or flower petals are permitted to be thrown on Church property.
-Festive items such as bells or bubbles are more appropriate but of course not in any way required.
+Also, no rice, confetti, birdseed, or flower petals are permitted to be thrown on Church property and no aisle runners are permitted to be used inside of the church.
+Festive items such as bells or bubbles may be used outside of the church.

 Please have your photographer/videographer see the priest before the wedding.
 They may not be in the Sanctuary.
 Afterwards, pictures may be taken in the church for 20 MINUTES.
 We ask that they please keep a respectful tone and attitude mindful of the rites that are taking place.